 Tell Your Story

 When you finally post bail, you will be allowed to go home after you get discharged.
 The discharge process takes from 30 minutes to hours or even all day long.
 Or, simply, the faster you can post bail, the sooner you will get released.
 Also, how fast you get released can depend on whether or not you’ve got a bond amount or if a judge has to figure out how much your bail will be.
 For a minor offense, you will be booked and released on your own recognizance.
 When you have served your sentence and are given a date of your release, you should expect to be discharged at any time that day – but usually in the morning.

 How To Turn Yourself In

 for your arrest, or if you have to begin your sentence in jail, it is highly advisable that you follow the rules and turn yourself in.
 If it is for a warrant, go to the jail reception area, and tell an officer that you think they might have a warrant for your arrest.
 A record check will be run, and if they verify that there is a warrant for your arrest, you will be taken into jail custody.
 If it is for a jail sentence, go to the jail at the time and date that the sentence order lists.
 Be very careful that you don’t show up late.
-Be sure to only bring allowed items when you go, like your drivers license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as the official sentencing order.
+Be sure to only bring allowed items when you go, like your driver’s license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as the official sentencing order.

 The inmate need to give each visitor’s name to the jail.
 Your visitor’s information will go into a Visiting log for the requesting inmate.
-All visitors has to provide proof of identification.
+All visitors have to provide proof of identification.
 Any visitors that arrives for visitation late or that is not an approved visitor will not be allowed to visit the inmate.